Tiqr/website/about.md

 ![Stroomt](./img/stroomt.png)

 Stroomt delivers the right information to the right people, at the right time and in the right way.
 They focus on making information accessible, findable and all this in a user-friendly way.
 Stroomt specialises in optimising the User Experience of applications and worked on the interaction design of tiqr.

+## Contact
+If you have any questions or suggestions, please open an issue at the relevant github repo, or [send us an email](mailto:tiqr@surfnet.nl).